1 / 10

 Vauxhall doesn't enjoy the best reliability record, although that is partly because of the huge numbers of cars it sells.
 It's inevitable that some will go wrong, but it's probably fair to say that an equivalent Hyundai or Toyota will be more dependable.

-The 1.2-litre petrol engine can be troublesome, while electrical gremlins are fairly common.
+The 1.2-litre petrol engine did have some early issues, while electrical gremlins aren't unheard of.
 As is often the case, it's worth avoiding the diesel unless you cover enough miles to keep the DPF (diesel particulate filter) clear of blockages.

 Insurance groups and costs